Catalog: OCM BOCES / CNYRIC

 Audience: Teachers, including special education and ELL teachers, instructional coaches using OCM BOCES Science Kit Program

-This professional development is created for teachers receiving any of the Kindergarten Smithsonian units as part of our OCM BOCES Science Center curriculum material program.
-Teachers will be able to work through the modules, materials, and gain access to resources to prepare for implementation in their classrooms.
+This one-day professional development is created for teachers receiving this unit as part of our OCM BOCES Science Center curriculum material program.

 One hour lunch on your own.